ellman12/WingTechBot-Mk-2/Obsidian/WingTechBotMk2/Database/Reaction Tracker.md

 - [ ] Ensure that events before the cutoff date are ignored
 	- [ ] This will be tricky to automatically test, but is essential
 - [ ] Ensure we test all reaction events like "all reactions removed", message deleted, etc.
+- [ ] Make sure removing reactions is fully tested.
+	- [ ] Events before cutoff date need to be ignored.
+	- [ ] If a reaction is removed but its row doesn't exist, log this in the console and do nothing.
+- [ ] Ensure the `CreatedAt` values are in UTC.

 ## Tables